mobizt/Firebase-ESP8266/src/README.md

-#### Determine whether Firebase Error Queue has currently existed in Error Queue collection or not
+#### Get whether Firebase Error Queue has currently existed in Error Queue collection or not

 param **`dataObj`** Firebase Data Object to hold data and instances.